o3de/o3de.org/content/docs/user-guide/assets/scene-pipeline/_index.md

 | [Scene Builder](scene-builder) | Asset builders that are designed to manage and export parts of the scene graph. |
 | [User Defined Properties](user_defined_properties.md) | A mechanism to use custom properties set in source scene files in the scene builder pipeline. |

-The following diagram shows the scene pipeline flow.
+The following diagram shows the scene pipeline flow:

 ![Scene pipeline flow.](/images/user-guide/assets/scene-pipeline/scene-pipeline-flow.png)